-Conclusively, to enhance the positive development of personality in youth, the structural equation model suggested working on training the adolescents with appropriate self-regulatory strategies that would minimize the impact of sensitivity to rejection as well.
+Conclusively, to enhance the positive development of personality in youth, the structural equation model suggested training the adolescents with appropriate self-regulatory strategies to minimize the impact of sensitivity to rejection.

-Ethical permission: University of Gujrat, Advanced studies / Research Board letter No. UOG/ASRB/Psychology / 02/15177, dated 19-04-2019.
+Ethical permission: University of Gujrat, Advanced studies / Research Board letter No. UOG/ASRB/ Psychology / 02/15177, dated 19-04-2019.

 Conflict of Interest: There is no conflict of interest among the authors.

 Financial Disclosure / Grant Approval: There was no funding agency.

-DATA SHARING STATEMENT: The data that support the findings of this study are available on request from the corresponding author.
+Data Sharing Statement: The data supporting this study's findings are available on request from the corresponding author.
 The data are not publicly available due to privacy or ethical restrictions